maddenp/nlh/README.md

 nlh
 ===

-A tool for handling (querying & modifying) Fortran namelist files.
+A Ruby library and command-line tool for handling (querying & modifying) Fortran namelist files.

 ### Usage